 You have skipped the navigation, tab for page content

-Smith also took home the game’s most coveted individual award twice, in 2006 and 2017, the second of those coming after he led the count on 17 votes at halfway from Paul Gallen (14), who went to finish fourth, and Paul Vaughan (14), who finished 18th.
+Smith took home the game’s most coveted individual award twice, in 2006 and 2017, the second of those coming after he led the count on 17 votes at halfway from Paul Gallen (14), who went to finish fourth, and Paul Vaughan (14), who finished 18th.

-In the ensuing six years, no player has managed to hang on and win the medal after leading when votes went behind closed doors, including Broncos powerhouse Payne Haas last year.
-Haas finished eighth in the final count with 42 votes after sitting on top with 30 votes after Round 12.
+In the ensuing eight years, no player has managed to hang on and win the medal after leading when votes went behind closed doors, including Edwards in 2024.

-After sitting on top when votes went secret, Panthers superstar Nathan Cleary finished second, five points shy of Turbo, and was left to rue the five matches he missed due to a shoulder injury after Origin Two.
+Cleary finished second, five points shy of Turbo, and was left to rue the five matches he missed due to a shoulder injury after Origin Two.

 The weekly Dally M votes and leaderboard now go ‘behind closed doors’ for the remainder of the regular season with anticipation building towards the announcement of the winner at the Dally M Awards in Grand Final week.